-b.
-The term "professional writer" means a person who on or after May 2, 2014, sells, licenses or options to the Company the ownership of or rights to use literary material written by such writer, for use in the production of a motion picture, which literary material had not prior to such sale, license or option been published or exploited in any manner or by any medium whatsoever, and who at such time:
+- b.
+The term "professional writer" means a person who on or after May 2, 2017, sells, licenses or options to the Company the ownership of or rights to use literary material written by such writer, for use in the production of a motion picture, which literary material had not prior to such sale, license or option been published or exploited in any manner or by any medium whatsoever, and who at such time: - (1) has received employment for a total of thirteen (13) weeks, which need not be consecutive, as a motion picture and/or television writer, or radio writer for dramatic programs or writer on a "High Budget SVOD Program" (as defined in the Sideletter on Literary Material Written for Programs Made for New Media); or - (2) has received credit on the screen as a writer for a television or theatrical motion picture or "High Budget SVOD Program" (as defined in the Sideletter on Literary Material Written for Programs Made for New Media); or

-- has received employment for a total of thirteen (13) weeks, which need not be consecutive, as a motion picture and/or television writer, or radio writer for dramatic programs; or - (2) has received credit on the screen as a writer for a television or theatrical motion picture; or - has received credit for three (3) original stories or one (1) teleplay for a program one-half hour or more in length in the field of live television; or - (4) has received credit for three (3) radio scripts for dramatic radio programs one-half hour or more in length; or - (5) has received credit for one (1) professionally produced play on the legitimate stage, or one (1) published novel.
+- (3) has received credit for three (3) original stories or one(1) teleplay for a program one-half hour or more in length in the field of live television; or - (4) has received credit for three (3) radio scripts for dramatic radio programs one-half hour or more in length; or - (5) has received credit for one (1) professionally produced play on the legitimate stage, or one (1) published novel.